 I am staring at a blank laptop screen and mesmerize about Vietnam.
 Vietnam, both the name of a beautiful Asian country as well as the name of a scar in world history.
 The wound is healing, just as the country is developing quickly.

 This post about our Vietnam travel is not a standard itinerary.
-On the contrary, it’s a collection of stories about events, places and people that amazed us while we toured Vietnam back in 1999.
+On the contrary, it’s a collection of stories about events, places and people that amazed us while we toured the south of Vietnam back in 1999.

 Let me share 3 stories about Vietnam.
 One from the South, one from the middle and one from up North.
 Just as the variety in landscapes, these stories each show a different Vietnam.
 The South is a great place to start, as you will probably kick-off your journey there.